The Sikh Court

 The Sikh Court is a legal organization set up in the United Kingdom in 2024 by a group of Sikh lawyers.
 It is intended to act as an alternative dispute resolution body for disputes within the British Sikh community.

 In spite of its name, the founders have stated that it is not a religious tribunal, and participation in its processes is voluntary.
-The court has 46 members, who were sworn in in April 2024.
+The court has 46 members, who were sworn in during April 2024.

 History

 In April 2024, the world's first Sikh court was established by Sikh lawyers in the 15th-century Old Hall at Lincoln's Inn, London.
 The court aims to provide an alternative forum for dispute resolution for UK-based Sikhs involved in family and civil disputes, operating on a mediation-arbitration framework in tandem with the UK courts to alleviate backlogs and offer culturally informed judgments.